EthanZSu/DNS/README.md

   <br />
 Open Server Manager via the taskbar search box.
   <br />
-On the top right select Tools.
+On the top right select: Tools, then: DNS
   <br />
 Then in DNS manager, select DNS on the left.
   <br />